Exclusion of $c\bar c$ Interpretation for $X(3940)$

+Alternative explanation of the nature of the $X(3940)$ as a hybrid charmonium state was suggested in \cite{Petrov3940}.
+In molecular charmonium study, it is found that $X(3940)$ can be described as a mixed charmonium-$DD^*$molecular state with $J^{PC}=1^{++}$ \cite{Fernandez}.
+For tetraquark description, it was shown in \cite{Stancu3940} that the mass of $X(3940)$ resonance does not fit into the $c\bar cq\bar q$ state as a $J^{PC}=2^{++}$ state.
+Besides, the tetraquark picture may be excluded as there is no experimental evidence on its charged partner.

+In this work, we study the decay reactions $X(3940) \to D^{(*)}\bar D^{(*)}$, assuming a $3S$, $2P$ or $2D$ $\bar cc$ state to the $X(3940)$.
 We work in the nonperturbative $^3P_0$ quark dynamics in which a $q\bar q$ pair is created from or destroyed into vacuum.
 The model, originally introduced by Micu \cite{Micu}, has made considerable successes in understanding low-energies hadron physics.
 At least for meson decay, this approximation has been given a rigorous basis in strong-coupling QCD.
 The $^3P_0$ model was first applied to evaluate strong decay partial widths of the three $c\bar c$ states $\psi(3770)$, $\psi(4040)$, and $\psi(4415)$ in 1970's \cite{Yaouanc1977a, Yaouanc1977b}.
 Barnes {\it et al.} calculated recently in the $^3P_0$ model all open-charm strong decay widths of 40 $c\bar c$ states up to 4.4 GeV, where a universal coupling strength is employed for the $^3P_0$ vertex and all mesons take spherical harmonic oscillator wave functions with a single length parameter \cite{Barnes2005}.

 We intend to evaluate the open-charm partial decay widths of the $X(3940)$ in the $^3P_0$ model with all model parameters well predetermined.
 The effective vertex of the $^3P_0$ model takes the form as in Refs. \cite{yanNNbar,Kittimanapun},